KevinT02/KevinT02/README.md

 ### Hi there.
 Welcome to my GitHub Profile. 👋

 - 🔭 I'm currently working on my portfolio
-- 🌱 I'm a third year Electrical Engineering student interested in the field of Computer Science and Engineering.
+- 🌱 I'm an Electrical Engineering student interested in the field of Computer Science and Engineering.
-- 🎯 2020 Goals: Build more side projects and add to my porfolio
+- 🎯 2022 Goals: Build more side projects and add to my porfolio
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: You are not the first to see this page